tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 - Clean Compile: compiles with `--clean`; resets includePath first, then adds only paths discovered during the build
 - Upload Sketch: builds then uploads with selected port and profile/FQBN; closes and reopens monitor if needed
 - Monitor Serial: open a serial monitor (select port and baudrate)
-- Create sketch.yaml: creates `sketch.yaml` in the sketch folder; appends `--dump-profile` output and sets `default_profile`
+ - Open Helper: open a sketch.yaml helper webview to inspect/apply profiles/libraries
 - Board Details: when using profiles, passes the profile's FQBN with `-b`
 - Run Command: run arbitrary Arduino CLI arguments
 - Configure IntelliSense: compute include paths and write `.vscode/c_cpp_properties.json` without building
 - Upload Data (ESP32): build LittleFS/SPIFFS image from `data/` and flash via esptool
 - New Sketch: create a new Arduino sketch folder
-- Open Helper: open a sketch.yaml helper webview to inspect/apply profiles/libraries

 All command logs are unified in a dedicated pseudo terminal with ANSI colors.